 Join the pioneering organisations that are co-designing and sharing toolkits for the #LP Festival: The World Largest Lesson, the Weaving Lab, Designathon, Climate KIC, NetEduProject, CRI, Bibliothèque Nationale de France, Maison de l’Apprendre, etc.

-On 1st of October 2020, #LearningPlanet will launch an interactive map of all #LearningPlanet Festival events and related community actions across the world.
+In October 2020, #LearningPlanet will launch an interactive map of all #LearningPlanet Festival events and related community actions across the world.

 As an organisation, teacher or community leader, you can already use the action button below, to add your event and join the collective celebration of International Day of Education 2021.